Three Olives Vodka: Three Olives Varieties

-Advertising
+Advertising and Marketing

 In 2013, Three Olives launched a $20 million international print, billboard and digital advertising campaign starring actor Clive Owen.
 The ads feature atmospheric stills of Owen in a variety of London locations, reflecting the vodka's British origin.
 That same year, Three Olives partnered with the estate of Marilyn Monroe to create a Marilyn Monroe Strawberry Vodka, with a strawberries and cream flavor.
 The bottle's label featured a classic image of Monroe standing over a subway grate as the wind ruffles her white dress.
 The deal was a three-year license that expired in January 2016, hence the Strawberry vodka had dropped the Monroe name during 2015 production.
 Proximo previously launched a $10 million animated campaign for the vodka in 2011, and their grape-flavored Purple vodka was endorsed by rapper Lil' Kim in a 2010 national ad campaign.